-SUSTAINABLE.TO has transformed an illegal, one-storey apartment (originally a converted garage) into a fully legal, classically proportioned, and visually stunning laneway house in Toronto’s east end Riverdale Pocket.
-The simple cedar deck boards that clad the feature-wall have been charred using a Japanese method known as shou-sugi-ban: a labour-intensive process of burning the wood, dousing it, drying it, and then applying a coat of natural oil renders it practically maintenance-free while adding resistance to fire and rot.
-A new concrete floor with a radiant heating system was poured.
-On sunny winter days, sunlight entering the home’s big windows warms the polished floor, reducing the need for heating energy.
+Sustainable transformed an illegal, one-storey apartment (originally a converted garage) into a fully legal, classically proportioned, and visually stunning laneway house in Toronto’s east end Riverdale Pocket.
+The simple cedar deck boards that clad the feature-wall have been charred using a Japanese method known as shou-sugi-ban: a process of burning wood, dousing it, drying it, and then applying a coat of natural oil.
+The process renders the wood practically maintenance-free while adding resistance to fire and rot.
+A new concrete floor was poured with an in-floor radiant heating system.
+On sunny winter days, sunlight entering the home’s large windows warms the exposed polished concrete floor, keeping the space warm and comfortable while reducing the need for heating energy.

 Although small and tucked away, this home is a big contribution to the city fabric.
 It demonstrates that challenging sites beget thoughtful designs, proving that laneway houses can add to, rather than detract from, an urban streetscape.

 Approvals included Committee of Adjustment and Urban Forestry.

 Location: Toronto, ON

 Area: 167 m² / 1,800 ft²